 Good news: the Maps from here & abroad project is the winner of the "Mental Health Migrants: Supporting People in Psychic Suffering" call for proposal!

-Thanks to the support of the Solidarity for Migrants Committee of the Fondation de France, this new two-year project phase will help us generate spaces of expression for people living in exile through the development of group workshops based on an innovative methodology, at the crossroads of sensitive mapping and artistic mediation.
+Thanks to the support of the Solidarity for Migrants Committee of the Fondation de France, this new two-year project phase will help us generate spaces of expression for people living in exile through the development of group workshops based on an innovative methodology, at the crossroads of subjective mapping and artistic mediation.

-Sensitive mapping from a mental health perspective
+Subjective mapping from a mental health perspective

-From a therapeutic perspective, sensitive mapping, based on a subjective, affective, imaginary and creative representation of what space constitutes for a person, has many advantages.
+From a therapeutic perspective, subjective mapping, based on a subjective, affective, imaginary and creative representation of what space constitutes for a person, has many advantages.
 It allows the creation of a map - drawn, painted, embroidered - individual or collective, which tells the story of a district, a host territory or a territory of origin, a journey into exile.
 The map becomes a medium encouraging the alternative expression of a migratory narrative.

 The origins of the project

 Launched in May 2018, the Maps from here & abroad project aims to promote the social inclusion of migrants in France through mapping and in its multiple facets.
 Between 2018 and 2020, it has made it possible for CartONG - thanks to the support of the Fondation de France and then the FDVA Savoie - to create new frameworks for exchange and intercultural dialogue between migrants and members of their host society, as well as to develop a methodology of subjective and participatory mapping workshops.
 After two years of research, exchanges with experts and many facilitation experiences, we are now proposing to adapt the subjective mapping methodology to include a mental health perspective.